Practical Parallel Algorithms for Non-Monotone Submodular Maximization

 The lemma then follows by combining Eqns.~\eqref{eqn:bound_O_A_1}--\eqref{eqn:A_2}. \end{proof} There are still two obstacles for using Lemma~\ref{lm:onerun} to find the approximation ratio of \algone: the first problem is that $\rho^*$ is unknown, and the second problem is that $c(A_1)$ and $c(A_2)$ may not satisfy the condition in Lemma~\ref{lm:onerun}.
 In the following, we roughly explain how \algone~is designed to overcome these hurdles.

 For the first problem mentioned above, it can be proved that $\rho^*\in [\rho_{min},$ $ \rho_{max}]$ if $B-c(w)> \epsilon B/n$, where $\rho_{min}$ and $\rho_{max}$ are defined in Line~\ref{ln:rho} of \algone.
 Therefore, \algone~tests multiple values of $\rho$ in $Z$ (Line~\ref{ln:Z}) to ensure that one of them lies in $[(1-\epsilon)\rho^*,\rho^*]$.
 One the other side, if $B-c(w)\leq \epsilon B/n$, then we have $O\setminus \{w\}\subseteq \N_2$ and hence $\mathsf{USM}(\N_2)$ in Line~\ref{ln:usm_in_skp1} of \algone~can be used to find a ratio.
 To address the second problem mentioned above, \algone~repeatedly runs \onerun~for a sufficiently large number of times (Lines~\ref{ln:multirun_start}--\ref{ln:multirun_end}).
 Therefore, if both $\E[c(A_1)]$ and $\E[c(A_2)]$ are sufficiently small, then it can be proved that at least one run of \onerun~satisfies the condition in Lemma~\ref{lm:onerun} with high probability.
 On the other side, if either $\E[c(A_1)]$ or $\E[c(A_2)]$ is sufficiently large, then we can directly use Lemma~\ref{lm:properties} to prove that \onerun~also satisfies a desired approximation ratio (in expectation).
-By combining all these ideas and choosing an appropriate $\alpha$, we get:
+By choosing an appropriate $\alpha$ that can maximize our approximation ratio and combining all above ideas, we get:

 \begin{theorem} For the non-monotone SKP, \algone~can return a solution $S$ satisfying $\mathbb{E}[f(S)]\geq (\frac{1}{8}-\epsilon)\OPT$ by setting $\alpha=\frac{1}{4}$. \end{theorem} \begin{proof} If $c(O\setminus\{w\})\leq \epsilon\frac{B}{n}$, then it follows that $O\setminus\{w\}\subseteq \N_2$.
 As a result, Line~\ref{ln:usm_in_skp1} of Algorithm~\ref{alg:skp1} guarantees $f(S)\geq (1/2-\epsilon)f(O\setminus\{w\})$, which implies